ayonli/ngrpc/README.md

 - `importRoot` Where to begin searching for TypeScript / JavaScript files, the default is `.`.
 If given, we need to set this property the same value as the `outDir` compiler option in the `tsconfig.json` file.
-- `protoDirs` These directories stores the `.proto` files, normally, they reside with the service class files, so we set to `services` as well.
+- `protoDirs` These directories stores the `.proto` files.
+Normally, `.proto` files reside with the service class (`.ts`) files, but they can be placed in a different place, say a `proto` folder, just set this option to the correct directory so the program can find and load them.
 - `protoOptions` These options are used when loading the `.proto` files.
 - `apps` This property configures the apps that this project serves and connects.
     - `name` The name of the app.